kaizen-ai/kaizenflow/code_organization.md

 ├── helpers
   - low-level helpers that are general and not specific of any project ├── infra
     - scripts to handle infrastructure
-    - gdrive
 ├── install
-    - scripts for
+    - scripts for installing the data
 │   ├── conda_envs
          - list of packages installed
 │   └── requirements
         - list of packages needed for each environment ├── ipynb_scripts
     - scripts for managing jupyter notebooks
     - TODO(gp): move to dev_scripts
 ├── rolling_model
   - TODO(gp): move into core
 └── to_clean